code-and-effect/codeandeffect.com/pages/consulting/develop-and-launch.md

 ---
 layout: page
 title: Develop and Launch
+titletext: "Clear feedback loops mean no guesswork or surprises"
 permalink: "/develop-and-launch/"
-subtext: Code and Effect specializes in the development of custom Ruby on Rails web applications.
-When your current software isn’t working for you, or you can’t find one on the market that meets your needs, get in touch with us.
-We will work with you to build exactly what you need to run your business.
+subtext:
+bullets:
+  - "Develop and Launch is our structured development and communication process for building your association management software based on Discover and Plan. "
+  - "Our regular update meetings keep you informed of our progress and the project moving smoothly. "
+  - "Clear feedback loops mean there is no guesswork and no surprises."
 description: Develop and Launch is a structured development and communication process for building custom software.

+jl_title: "Discover and Plan"
+jl_link: /discover-and-plan/
+jl_description: "Step 1: TODO"
+jr_title: "Step 3: Support and Improve"
+jr_link: /support-and-improve/
+jr_description: "TODO TODO TODO"
 ---
-## What is Develop and Launch?

-Develop and Launch is a structured development and communication process for building custom software.

-## Who is Develop and Launch for?

-We have three types of customers that benefit from Develop and Launch:

-1. Organizations that have an existing software system that isn’t meeting their needs.
-2. Organizations that have looked into the available solutions, often through [Research and Recommend](https://www.codeandeffect.com/research-and-recommend/), but can’t find one that meets their needs.
-3. Organizations that have a new business/software idea that they need a development partner to build.

 ## How does Develop and Launch work?

-We agree on the scope, fixed cost, and schedule through [Discover and Plan](https://www.codeandeffect.com/discover-and-plan/).
-We strongly recommend you only use 80% of your actual budget, leaving 20% aside for unexpected work and as cost savings on low-value features that are removed from scope.
-Our process, tools, and expertise will guide you on just how to make confident decisions on these things.
+Develop and launch is based on the prototype, feature sheet, estimate and schedule we built together during Discover and Plan.

+1. <strong>Set a weekly or bi-weekly meeting.</strong> At the same time every week, we meet or have a phone call for 20 to 40 minutes to provide an update on the status of the project, ask questions, and make decisions as the project progresses.
+2. <mark>Progress demos.</mark> When the web application has progressed far enough we will review each feature together.
+These reviews happen with video conferencing / screen sharing as part of our regular weekly meetings.
+A secure staging server is available for you to review progress and you may access it at any point during development.
+3. <mark>Pre-launch.</mark> Before launch, an exhaustive automated and manual testing phase occurs.
+Edge cases or confusing processes are ironed out!
+We ensure your organization has the training they need to use the software and coordinate a launch date.
+4. <mark>Launch!</mark> When everything is ready to go, we go live!
+You should expect everything to go smoothly.

+## How does Develop and Launch work?

+Develop and launch is based on the prototype, feature sheet, estimate and schedule we built together during Discover and Plan.

+### 1. Set a weekly or bi-weekly meeting

-At the same time every week, we meet or have a phone call for 20 to 40 minutes to provide an update on the status of the project and make decisions.
+At the same time every week, we meet or have a phone call for 20 to 40 minutes to provide an update on the status of the project, ask questions, and make decisions as the project progresses.

+### 2. Progress demos

 When the web application has progressed far enough we will review each feature together.
 These reviews happen with video conferencing / screen sharing as part of our regular weekly meetings.
 A secure staging server is available for you to review progress and you may access it at any point during development.

+### 3. Pre-launch testing

 Before launch, an exhaustive automated and manual testing phase occurs.
 Edge cases or confusing processes are ironed out!

-For launch we ensure your organization has the training they need to use the software, coordinate a date, and go live.
+We ensure your organization has the training they need to use the software and coordinate a launch date.

+### 4. Launch!

+When everything is ready to go, we go live!
 You should expect everything to go smoothly.

 ## Can I change features during development?